betaflight/betaflight/docs/Gtune.md

 > http://diydrones.com/profiles/blogs/zero-pid-tunes-for-multirotors-part-2
 > http://www.multiwii.com/forum/viewtopic.php?f=8&t=5190

-The G-Tune functionality for Cleanflight is ported from the Harakiri firmware.
+The G-Tune functionality for INAV is ported from the Harakiri firmware.

 ## Safety preamble: _Use at your own risk_